emanuelefirmani/get-git-english/docs/internal.rst

     git add libs/foo.txt

-With this command, git inspect the content of the file (it's empty!) and memorizes it on its key/value database, named ``Object Database`` and stored on the file system in the  ``.git`` hidden directory.
+With this command, git inspects the content of the file (it's empty!) and memorizes it on its key/value database, named ``Object Database`` and stored on the file system in the  ``.git`` hidden directory.

 Since the ``blob-storage`` is a key/value database, git will try to compute a key and a value for the file you have added.
-For the value it will use tha same content of the file; for the key , it will compute the SHA1 of the content (if you are curious, in case of an empty file it's ``e69de29bb2d1d6434b8b29ae775ad8c2e48c5391``)
+For the value it will use tha same content of the file; for the key, it will compute the SHA1 of the content (if you are curious, in case of an empty file it's ``e69de29bb2d1d6434b8b29ae775ad8c2e48c5391``)